 The Path to Drawdown: Telepresence

-From multipurpose-room systems, immersive telepresence, desktop systems, videophones, and cloud-based software systems, telepresence comes in many forms.
+From multipurpose-room systems, immersive telepresence, desktop systems, videophones, and cloud-based software systems, telepresence comes in a variety of forms.
 But what they all have in common is that they can replace flying for business meetings and reduce overall air and land transportation.

-Air travel is estimated to account for about 2.5% of global CO2 emissions.
+Air travel is estimated to account for ~2.5% of global CO2 emissions.
 That’s more than 700 million tons of CO2 annually.
 A big chunk of this is from business air travel.

 The global market for telepresence solutions is on the rapid rise, from US$2.2 billion in 2010 to US$3.3 billion in 2014.
 The novel coronavirus pandemic has further accelerated this adoption.

-Project Drawdown estimates that, if telepresence is adopted widely enough to replace 16-30% of global air business travel by 2050, it can help avoid between 1 - 3.8 gigatons of CO2 equivalent emissions.
+Project Drawdown estimates that, if telepresence is used widely enough to replace 16-30% of global air business travel by 2050, it can help avoid 1 gigaton to 3.8 gigatons of CO2 equivalent emissions.
 This would mean that between 486 - 676 million business-related trips will be replaced, US$1.2-4.4 trillion worth of business travel savings, and between 107 - 143 million fewer unproductive travel hours.